-- 6.1 The funding that Walsall schools receive for 2016/17 will remain at the same overall level per pupil as that received for 2015/16.
-The only changes will be if there are more or less pupils at the October census. - 6.2 No school will lose more than 1.5% of funding per pupil per year to the financial year 2016/17, in line with the MFG.
-If schools have fluctuations in pupil numbers between years this will impact on budgets as it always has (and there will also be schools who gain from this process where pupil numbers have increased). - 6.3 The DfE in their consultation of March 2012 emphasised that smaller schools will see financial challenges going forward as the nature of schools funding favours larger schools.
-It is difficult to define "smaller" schools, but one form entry schools, or schools who have pupil numbers significantly below their published admission number (PAN) is often used to identify them. - 6.4 It remains important to emphasise that no change has been recommended to the formula for 2016/17.
+- 7.1 The funding that Walsall schools receive for 2017/18 will remain at the same overall level per pupil as that received for 2016/17.
+The only changes in the totality of funding received by individual schools will be due to there being more or less pupils at the October census. - 7.2 No school will lose more than 1.5% of funding per pupil per year to the financial year 2017/18, in line with the MFG.
+If schools have fluctuations in pupil numbers between years this will impact on budgets as it always has (and there will also be schools who gain from this process where pupil numbers have increased). - 7.3 The DfE in their consultation of March 2012 emphasised that smaller schools will see financial challenges going forward as the nature of schools funding favours larger schools.
+It is difficult to define "smaller" schools, but one form entry schools, or schools who have pupil numbers significantly below their published admission number (PAN) is often used to identify them. - 7.4 It remains important to emphasise that no change has been recommended to the formula for 2017/18.
 Changes implemented by DfE caused the formula to change significantly in 2013/14 and this will still be impacting on some schools as their MFG decreases.
-It is worthwhile to emphasise that there may well be inequalities built into the pre-2013/14 formula which had built up over a number of years and are now currently working their way out of the formula.
+It is worthwhile emphasising that there may well be inequalities built into the pre-2013/14 formula which had built up over a number of years and are now currently working their way out of the formula.
 Comparing schools on a per pupil funding basis is a very valid way of comparing budgets rather than looking at historical funding levels.
-The MFG that ensures that no school loses more than 1.5% is also based on a per pupil measure. - 6.5 Walsall Schools Forum were presented with alternate options which looked at changes to factor values set out within the formula (specifically reducing the amount of funding allocated to deprivation and increase the per pupil funding within AWPU).
-Walsall's Schools Forum did not wish to pursue these options and recommended no change to the existing funding formula.
+The MFG that ensures that no school loses more than 1.5% is also based on a per pupil measure.

-7. Legal implications
+8. Legal implications